B001B BUICK - Passenger Seat Belt Anchor Pretensioner Deployment

 - Faulty Sensing and Diagnostic Module (SDM)

-How do I fix code B001B BUICKCheck the "Possible Causes" listed above.
+How is the B001B BUICK code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 DTC B001B 02 Passenger Seat Belt Anchor Pretensioner Deployment Loop Short to Ground